-What is taxis or tactic movement?
+What is taxis or tactic movement or types of response ?

 Taxis or tactic movement/responses is a type of directional responses or movement in which a whole organism moves from one place to another in response to external stimuli such as light, temperature, water and certain chemicals.

 this is the movement of organisms in response to temperature change or heat.
 Example is a snail moving from hot region to a cold region.
 And this is known as negative Thermotaxis

 Phototaxis types of response is the movement in response to light stimuli by organisms.
 It is the source of light to organisms.
 E.g. Euglena moving away from sunlight.